-This message can come from your CEO, Director of Care, or head of infection control
+This message can come from your CEO, Director of Care, head of infection control... or any infection control champion!

-Preparation: Cost: Resources: l
+Preparation: Cost: Resources:

-●●○○○ None Script l
+●●○○○ None Script

 Video camera (or any camera that has video capability)

-Computer to play back the video l
+Computer to play back the video

-Ask your speaker to give a short speech about Infection Control Week and the importance of infection control in your facility.
+Ask your speaker to give a short speech about International Infection Prevention Week and the importance of infection control in your facility.